 How long should secondary fermentation take?

-Assuming that your beer is at the right temperature, out of direct light and in a oxygen-free zone you can leave it in the secondary fermenter for longer than you may think.
+Assuming that your beer is at the right temperature, out of direct light, and in an oxygen-free zone, you can leave it in the secondary fermenter for longer than you may think.
 Below is just a rough guide based on generic beer types.

 Do you need an airlock on your secondary fermenter?

 Yes, as mentioned before, exposing your beer to the air isn’t something you want to do.
 Although your airlock may not see a lot of activity in terms of bubbles, it’s still going to be providing a vital air barrier which will stop air from getting in and still allow the slow build-up of CO2, and some other more unwanted gases, to escape safely,

 Another option, of course, is to use a blow-off tube with one end just poking into your fermenter and the other in a container of sanitizer.
 As long as you block air getting in and allow gases to escape, you’ll minimize the risk to your beer.

 How to rack to the secondary fermenter without oxidation

 Unlike when you are racking your wort into the primary fermenter, you don’t want to add additional oxygen to your secondary fermenter.
 Oxidation is a big issue during this process and can leave your beer tasting and smelling like old cardboard, among other things.

 One method is to transfer the beer from primary to secondary fermenter in a completely closed system using carbon dioxide to force a suction effect from one container to the other.